 To use simply turn on your press, set your temperature and any other factors that your unit may come with, then place your plant material into a micron bag which will be placed in between parchment paper.
 Last, you simply place the parchment paper into your press and let it work its magic.

-Dry Sift Tumblers – Our dry sift tumblers will do all the work for you, gently tumbling the dry trim and flowers around collecting all the separated resin glands.
+Our Dry Sift Tumblers will do all the work for you, gently tumbling the dry trim and flowers around collecting all the separated resin glands.
 Tumblers do a much better job than us at perfectly balancing the extraction process of agitating and breaking off resin glands without degrading the rest of the plant material.

 To use you simply place your plant material into the cylinder-shaped drum which will then fit right into your tumbler machine, close your lid, turn it on, and run it for around 20 minutes.

-Ice Water Extractions: Bag or Machine – Ice water extraction produces a more concentrated and desirable oily extract compared to dry sift and dry ice.
+Ice Water Extraction produces a more concentrated and desirable oily extract compared to dry sift and dry ice.
 This leads many choosing it as their preferred method.
 As well, washing machines gently swirl the plant material around offering a more gentle approach over tumbling machines.

 At Hydrobuilder we offer you two options for extracting with ice water: manually mixing with a bag/bucket or using a washing machine as mentioned above.